Adventure Cruises in Spain

 Costa del Sol

 Although not on the coast, Seville is a cruising spot in Spain thanks to the river Guadalquivir.
-The city’s waterways can are great to travel around and enjoy the many historic churches, minarets, and Moorish palaces.
-Seville is a wonderful blend of modern architecture and historic buildings from all through Spain’s fascinating past.
+The city’s waterways are great for traveling around and enjoying the historic churches, minarets, and Moorish palaces.
+Seville is a wonderful blend of modern architecture and historic buildings from Spain’s fascinating past.
 It is also the place to experience the Andalusian culture with traditional flamenco dancing and many local delicacies, including the famous Seville oranges.

-One of Spain’s oldest cities, a small ship cruise to Cadiz gives you a chance to see the multicultural nature of Spanish history.
+One of Spain’s oldest cities, a small ship cruise to Cadiz allows you to see the multicultural nature of Spanish history.
 Moorish eastern architecture sits alongside later Catholic cathedrals in great numbers.
-The city has so much to offer with the famous beach Playa de la Caleta right in the port of the town flanked by two historic castles.
-The region is also well known for its food with seafood a particular delicacy thanks to the extensive fish market in the heart of the town.
+The city has so much to offer, with the famous beach Playa de la Caleta right in the town's port flanked by two historic castles.
+The region is also well known for its food, with seafood a particular delicacy thanks to the extensive fish market in the heart of the town.

-The land of the eternal Spring, a cruise around Spain’s Canary Islands, takes you on a journey across this varied and beautiful archipelago.
+The Land of the Eternal Spring, a cruise around Spain’s Canary Islands, takes you across this varied and beautiful archipelago.
 The lively and well-known islands of Tenerife, Gran Canaria, Fuerteventura, and Lanzarote have miles of beaches, charming towns, and year-round spring weather.
-The outlying islands of El Hierro, La Palma, and Gomera are an opportunity to see the untouched beauty of the Canaries and to encounter exciting marine life such as whales, dolphins, and turtles.
+The outlying islands of El Hierro, La Palma, and Gomera are an opportunity to see the Canaries' untouched beauty and encounter exciting marine life, such as whales, dolphins, and turtles.

 Best time to cruise in Spain